SEO for software development companies: what actually works in 2026

 What to track instead:

 The agencies that connect SEO investment to pipeline outcomes are the ones that keep investing through the compounding period.
-The rest cut budget after two quarters of “declining traffic” and never realize their pipeline was growing.
+The rest cut the budget right when it starts working.

 Key terms